Top 20 Amazing Things to Do in Graz, Austria

-The Graz Schlossberg, where the Clock Tower is located, is the absolute heart of the city and certainly the most important place to visit in Graz.
+The Graz Schlossberg, where the Clock Tower is located, is the absolute heart of the city and a visit is certainly one of the absolute best things to do in Graz.
 It is only a few minutes’ walk from the old town’s center to the top of the hill, whereby the walk along the Kriegersteig probably is the most beautiful ascent.
 Many also like to take the famous Schlossberg cable car or the elevator to enjoy the probably most spectacular view of Graz.

 But not only the view from the top is unique, wonderful attractions like the Clock Tower of Graz with its beautiful park, the 34-meter-high bell tower, the casemates in the exposed cellars of the former Schlosshauptmannhaus and the Chinese Pavilion are just a few of the places to visit here.
 In addition, several cafés and restaurants as well as a beer garden offer refreshments with a panoramic view of Graz.